sbc806/cpsc_533y_project/README.md

 2.  training

-    To run the NLGAT, the notebook run_nlgat.ipynb can be used.
+    To run the NLGAT, the notebook run_nlgat_clean.ipynb can be used.

     To run PointNet, the notebook run_pointnet.ipynb can be used.